|Bajaj Allianz Car Insurance||SBI General Car Insurance||HDFC ERGO Car Insurance||Acko Car Insurance|

-One great thing about buying comprehensive used car insurance is that the policy covers loss/damage to a third-party’s person or property in addition to covering the expenses for damage to your vehicle.
+One great thing about buying a used car insurance is that the policy covers loss/damage or bodily injuries caused to a third party in the event of an accident.

-With a comprehensive used car insurance plan, partial or permanent disability because of accident(s) is covered.
+With a comprehensive second-hand car insurance plan, partial or permanent disability because of accident(s) is covered.
 The insurer will cover the treatment cost of the injured.

 As stated earlier, when buying a second-hand car, it is essential to transfer the ownership of the vehicle along with its existing car insurance policy (unless expired) under your name.
-Make sure that you complete the transfer process within two weeks of purchasing the used car.
+Follow the below steps to transfer the existing ownership of a used car insurance policy:

 Visit the nearest Regional Transport Office (RTO).

 Apply to transfer the ownership of the car by transferring the registration certificate (RC) of the vehicle to your name.

 Once the RC is transferred to your name, fill out a fresh proposal form for transferring the existing car insurance policy.

 Submit the policy form along with the necessary documents.

 The insurer will transfer the policy under your name shortly.

 Note: Remember to check the details on the RC and insurance policy after the transfers.